-- Natural gas or LP gas is available, and the fuel switch replacement measure has a minimum SIR of 1.0 for DOE funded jobs or 0.80 SIR for PB or LIHEAP funded jobs when tested with the NEAT audit as an energy conservation measure, or - 2.
-The existing system is electric and the conversion models with an SIR of 0.80 SIR for PB or LIHEAP funded jobs when the projected savings are calculated using the Electric Heat Conversion Worksheet and entered into the NEAT Itemized Cost tab, or - 3.
-There are systems using different fuels exhausting into the same chimney.
-If fuel switching is an option due to one of the conditions above, the agency may convert heating systems or water heaters with the customer's consent. - 4.
-The annual combined heating and cooling annual operational costs shall be calculated with base fuel prices without the added SCC modifier to ensure a household's energy burden does not increase.
+- Natural gas or liquefied petroleum gas (LPG) is available, and the fuel switch replacement measure has a minimum SIR of 1.0 for DOE-funded jobs or 0.80 SIR for PB- or LIHEAP-funded jobs when tested with the NEAT audit as an energy conservation measure, or - The existing system is electric and the conversion when modeled has an SIR of 0.80 for PB- or LIHEAP-funded jobs when the projected savings are calculated using the Electric Heat Conversion Worksheet and entered into the NEAT Itemized Cost tab, or

+- 3. The existing system is fossil-fueled and the conversion to an air source heat pump (ASHP) when modeled has an SIR of 0.80 SIR for PB- or LIHEAP-funded jobs when the projected savings are calculated using the HVAC Replacement Worksheet and entered into the NEAT Itemized Cost tab.
+When the capacity of the heat pump will not meet the building load at the outdoor design temperature, the existing fossil-fueled system may be left in place as back-up, or - 4.
+When an identified H&S issue with the existing system is present and the replacement does not meet minimum SIR requirements, a conversion may be completed. - a.
+When multiple systems are vented into the same chimney or vent, the agency may convert either heating systems or water heaters with the customer's consent. - b.
+If the household has a current-year application and is eligible the unit may be addressed through HE+ Program Services. - 5.
+The annual combined heating and cooling operational costs shall be calculated with base fuel prices without the added SCC modifier to ensure a household's energy burden does not increase.
 This will be most important when a ccASHP is installed where there is no existing cooling equipment in the building.